-Microsoft Office 365 comes in three different flavours for Enterprise: E1, E3, and E5.
-With each successive level, you get more – but what is included, exactly?
+Microsoft Office 365 comes in three different flavors for Enterprise: E1, E3, and E5.
+With each successive level, you get more features — but what is included, exactly?

 Microsoft Office E1

-One thing to note is that this plan does not allow installation of applications on mobile devices such as smartphones and tablets and therefore a constant internet connection is required to use this plan.
-E1 plans cost about $8.00 USD/user/month.
+One thing to note is that the E1 plan does not allow installation of applications on devices — for instance, laptops, smartphones, or tablets — and therefore a constant, secure Internet connection is required to use this plan for your business.